abpio/abp-commercial-docs/en/startup-templates/application/solution-structure.md

 * [Formik](https://github.com/jaredpalmer/formik) is used to build forms.
 * [Yup](https://github.com/jquense/yup) is used for form validations.

+## Social / External Logins

+If you want to configure social/external logins for your application, please follow the [Social/External Logins](https://docs.abp.io/en/abp/latest/Authentication/Social-External-Logins) document.

 ## What's next?

 - See the [Getting Started](../../getting-started.md) document to create a new solution and run it for this template.